dyhes/zulip/docs/outreach/gsoc.md

   documented](../tutorials/new-feature-tutorial.md).
 Expert: Sahil
   Batra.

-- Work on Zulip's development and testing infrastructure.
-Zulip is a project that takes great pride in building great tools for development, but there's always more to do to make the experience delightful.
-Significantly, about 10% of Zulip's open issues are ideas for how to improve the project's contributor experience, and are [in](https://github.com/zulip/zulip/labels/area%3A%20tooling) [these](https://github.com/zulip/zulip/labels/area%3A%20testing-coverage)
+- Work on Aloha's development and testing infrastructure.
+Aloha is a project that takes great pride in building great tools for development, but there's always more to do to make the experience delightful.
+Significantly, about 10% of Aloha's open issues are ideas for how to improve the project's contributor experience, and are [in](https://github.com/zulip/zulip/labels/area%3A%20tooling) [these](https://github.com/zulip/zulip/labels/area%3A%20testing-coverage)